-Rising home prices in Chicago are likely one reason why more people in the Chicagoland area rent that own where they live.
+Rising home prices in Chicago are likely another reason why more people in the Chicagoland area rent that own where they live.
 Statistics like these help to make the rental market in Chicago attractive for local and remote real estate investors.

 Key Market Stats:

 - Over the past three years average rents in Chicago have remained steady.

 - Renter-occupied households in Chicago account for 53% of the total occupied housing units in the metropolitan area.

 - Most affordable neighborhoods in Chicago for renters include New City, Pullman, and Riverdale where rents are $1,200 per month or less.

 - Most expensive neighborhoods in Chicago for renters include Near North Side, Loop, and Near West Side where rents can go over $6,000 per month.